varlink/varlink.github.io/Screenshots.md

 [![connections](screenshots/connections.png)](screenshots/connections.png)

 ## Remote Host
 Running a bridge on the remote system.
-All local interfaces on the remote host are accessible to a SSH client.
+All local interfaces on the remote host are accessible to e.g. a SSH client.
+The `varlink` command line tool will pass its connetion through the binary executed with the `--bridge=` option, in this case `ssh`.
+The bridge executet on the remote side will connect to the local services available on the remote machine.
+It the option `--connect=` is given to the remote bridge command, the bridge will connect directly to a known remote address instead of trying to resolve the address with the local resolver.

 [![remote-host](screenshots/remote-host.png)](screenshots/remote-host.png)